caverguy/POT-Translate/README.md

 ## Disclaimer
 - This script utilizes Google Cloud Translation API which may incur charges.
 Please check the pricing details and your usage to avoid unexpected charges.
-- The quality of translations depends on the Google Cloud Translation API and may not always be perfect, especially for complex languages or highly technical content.